The Volume of Fluid (VOF) Method: An Introduction

 Additionally, the transition region, where the volume fraction is between 0.10 and 0.90, should continue to be minimal.
 The transition region can be checked using the volume plot by the CFD engineer to make sure it stays small and the simulation accurately represents reality.

-Don’t Hesitate to Ask for Advanced CFD Modeling Support
+Advanced CFD Modeling Support

 The volume of fluid approach brings up new possibilities for sophisticated modeling, which calls for more preparation on the part of the CFD engineer.